LevinJ/FCND-Controls-CPP/README.md

 ## Reflection ##

+A few takeawy after completing this project.

+1. We can see PID controller as a second order system, basically we it takes x_c and x_dot_c, x,x_dot as input, and output x_dot_dot. dynamic model can also be used to calculate relevant signals we cared about by leveraging on x_dot_dot.

+2. We can effectively tune PD controller with the help of t_rise and damping ratio.
+Adopting this approach, we wouild probably want to fine tune t-rise a bit to design a stable controller.

 I am kind of lagging behind project submission schedule due to other commitments.
 In terms of further improving this project, I can think of two items:

 1. Explore the trajectory generation portion of this projects (given discrete planning waypoints)